MchainNetwork/mchain-docs/docs/learn/mchainv1-holders/sign-eth-address.md

 #### Sign Message

-- **Input 1**: Private Key (Enter your Mchain v1 private key here, associated with the address where you have your MAR tokens and have applied for MAR ERC20 claim)
+- **Input 1**: Private Key (Enter your Mchain v1 private key here, associated with the address where you have your MAR tokens and have applied for MARK (MAR ERC20) claim)
-- **Input 2**: Message (Enter the Ethereum address where you want to receive your MAR ERC20 tokens)
+- **Input 2**: Message (Enter the Ethereum address where you want to receive your MARK (MAR ERC20) tokens)
 - **Button**: Sign Message (Click to sign the message)

 After signing, a "Signed Message" notification will appear.
 Copy this signed message and email it to us along with your MAR address and your Ethereum address.